karuppiah7890/blog/content/posts/drawing-tools-part1-excalidraw.md

 breach as Excalidraw uses End to End (E2E) Encryption.
 You can read it in their [End-to-End Encryption in the Browser blog post](https://blog.excalidraw.com/end-to-end-encryption/)

+> Note: If someone gets access to the live collaboration URL, then they can join
+> your room and access your drawings.
+So, be sure to keep your collaboration URL
+> safe.
+I believe that it's a hard to guess URL so I wouldn't worry much about
+> it.
+You can read more over here in the [GitHub issue](https://github.com/excalidraw/excalidraw/issues/2408)

 ### Component Library

 You can draw stuff and then select them and then add them as a component in the